rubocop-lts/rubocop-ruby2_1/README.md

 AllCops:
   # remove if already present in your `.rubocop.yml` to gain the full benefit of this gem!
   TargetRubyVersion: 2.1
-  # The sibling gems for newer versions of Ruby support the NewCops directive as soon as Rubocop adds it.
+  # The sibling gems for newer versions of Ruby support the NewCops directive as soon as RuboCop adds it.
   # NewCops: enable

 # Removed as of 0.80.0